crowsonkb/esgd/README.md

 `lr * (1 - lr_warmup**step)`

 The default value for `lr_warmup` is 0.99, which reaches 63% of the specified learning rate in 100 steps and 95% in 300 steps.
+Steps where a Hessian-vector product is not done do not count toward the lr warmup.